danzin/petsitter/README.md

  - Search Functionality: Effortlessly find the perfect sitter based on your preferences.
  - Add and edit pets
  - Booking System: Schedule and manage pet sitting appointments.
+ - Review system: Leave a review after an appointment.
+ - Stripe integration

 What's on the horizon:

- - Review system: Leave a review after an appointment.
+ - Improved UX/UI
+ - Refactoring and polishing some functionality

 ## 📸 Preview